 The specs are great

-RE: ESP8266 WIFI wireless module - Added by tht almost 2 years ago
+RE: ESP8266 WIFI wireless module - Added by tht about 2 years ago

 (Old thread, but maybe you’re still interested in an answer)